sharetribe/flex-docs/src/docs/ftw-hosting/how-to-deploy-ftw-to-production/index.md

 > [Heroku](/ftw/how-to-deploy-ftw-to-heroku/) and
 > [Render](/tutorial/deploy-to-render/#deploy-to-render).

-Deployinh your marketplace to production is a three-step process:
+Deploying your marketplace to production is a three-step process:

 1. [Set environment variables](#environment-variables)
 2. [Build the app](#building-the-app)